w5xd/WriteLogWizards/README.md

 <li> The necessary header files and import libraries to build WriteLog contest modules.
 </ol>

 Developing in VS 2019 targets only WriteLog version 12.
-(The VS2013 C++ runtime is not installed by the WL11 installer.
+(The VS2013 nor VS2019
-Developing in VS 2019 targets both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2019 runtime when your module is installed on WriteLog versions older than 12.55.
+C++ runtime is not installed by the WL11 installer.)
-Modules developed here might even work with WriteLog version 11, but that is not tested.
+Developing in VS 2019 can target both WriteLog 11 and 12, <b>but</b> you must arrange to install the VS 2019 runtime when your module is installed on WriteLog versions older than 12.55.

 <h2>The Directory Structure</h2>
 The wizards generate code that assumes the relative file paths set up in this repo: